ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 Ruby developers are used to being spoonfed integrated solutions.
-Many new and intermediate developers immediately reach for `gem install business-logic`, expect configure something then ship.
+Many new and intermediate developers immediately reach for `gem install business-logic`, expect to configure something then ship.
 I'm finding it increasingly difficult to find developers who have experience implementing business logic or let alone more low level technical requirements.
 This concerns me as a developer and also as someone with hiring power.
 The long term effect is that many Ruby developers can